Dre Campbell Farm

 22. Egg Shells

-Eggshells are great for your garden soil because they not only supply calcium but also discourage slugs and snails.
+Eggshells are great for garden soil.
+They add calcium and help deter slugs and snails.

-The sharp edges of the crushed shells will painfully scrape their soft bodies.
+The sharp edges of the crushed shells will scrape their soft bodies, causing them pain.

 23. Pepper Spray

 You can use fresh hot peppers to make a DIY garden bug spray.
-It will kill or repel caterpillars, cabbage worms, spider mites, maggots, mayflies, and bugs.
+It kills or repels caterpillars, cabbage worms, spider mites, maggots, mayflies, and bugs.

-For the recipe, puree 5 hot peppers in 2 cups of water.
+For the recipe, puree five hot peppers in two cups of water.
 Next, add a teaspoon of liquid soap.
-Finally, strain and use this spray on bad insects and related pests.
+Finally, strain and use this spray on harmful insects and related pests.

 24. Coffee Grounds